INFORMATION PACKAGE 2019-2020

 Thank you for recognizing us as a prestigious educational institution that successfully combines practice, and has a strong relationship with the labour market.

-The staff of the Centre for International Cooperation welcomes you and will be happy to assist you during your stay in Zagreb.
+The staff of the Centre for International Cooperation welcomes you and will be pleased to assist you during your stay in Zagreb.

 The Centre for International Cooperation is responsible for developing bilateral and multilateral relations with institutions with the objective of internationalizing activities and including intercultural elements in study programmes, for participating in various projects from the area of communication management and higher education in general, as well as for encouraging the international mobility of students, teaching and non-teaching staff, as well as Bernays partners through the ERASMUS+ programme.